 Street Names for Heroin

-You won’t find addicts or drug users talk about drugs openly in the society and they would rather use code words to mask the true identity in order to avoid getting into trouble.
-Over the years, there has been a lot of street names developed for heroin because of its popularity.
+You won’t find addicts or drug users talking about drugs openly in society.
+They prefer to use code words to mask the truth in order to avoid legal repercussions.
+Over the years, there have been a lot of street names developed for heroin because of its popularity.
 Some of the well-known street names include:

 Street Heroin Packaging